For many people sodium valproate is effective in controlling epileptic seizures and for some it may be the only medication that works.

 You should never stop taking your epilepsy medication without first consulting your doctor.
 This also applies if you are pregnant.
 In some circumstances seizures can cause miscarriage, trauma related to falls and may harm your baby.
 Even if you are not pregnant, seizures can pose a risk to your well being.
 It is important to seek the advice of your doctor and look at changing slowly to a different medication.

-What are the new measures around sodium valproate?
+What is the current guidance on sodium valproate?

-The MHRA have changed their regulations to introduce a number of safety measures, including the recommendation that sodium valproate must no longer be prescribed to women and girls of childbearing age, unless they are on a pregnancy prevention programme (sometimes called PREVENT).
+The MHRA currently recommend that sodium valproate must no longer be prescribed to women and girls of childbearing age, unless they are on a pregnancy prevention programme (sometimes called PREVENT).
 This is because of the risk of birth defects and developmental disorders for an unborn baby.

 What does this mean for you?